vbhayden/unity-xapi-wrapper/README.md

 - AOT
 - Windows

-Within Unity, double click the `JSON.Net Assemblies` file and extract the desired version.
+Within Unity, double click the `Json.Net` Unity Package and extract the desired version (see below if confused).
 This should correct the sea of compiler errors and allow the example scene to run.

 ### Creating an LRS Configuration